Limit distributions for large P\'{o}lya urns: Resolution of the fundamental differential system

 \subsection{Computation of characteristic functions}

-This section gives an explicit closed form of characteristic functions $\rond F$ and $\rond G$ for the elementary continuous time urn processes $X$ and $Y$ (defined in (\ref{defXY})) associated with the replacement matrix $R=\left( \right)$, in terms of the just defined functions $J$.
-Remember: the urn is supposed to be large and non triangular so that $b>0$ and $c> 0$.
+This section gives an explicit closed form of characteristic functions $\mathcal{F}$ and $\mathcal{G}$ for the elementary continuous-time urn processes $X$ and $Y$ [defined in (\ref{defXY})] associated with the replacement matrix $R=\left( {a\atop c}\enskip {b\atop d } \right)$, in terms of the just defined functions $J$.
+Remember: the urn is supposed to be large and nontriangular so that $b>0$ and $c> 0$.
 Let $\kappa$ be the positive number defined by

-\begin{Th} The characteristic functions $\rond F$ and $\rond G$ are the unique solutions of the differential system (\ref{systemeFourier}) that satisfy boundary conditions (\ref{conditionsBordSystemeFourier}).
+\begin{Th} The characteristic functions $\mathcal{F}$ and $\mathcal{G}$ are the unique solutions of the differential system (\ref{systemeFourier}) that satisfy boundary conditions (\ref {conditionsBordSystemeFourier}).
 They are given by the formulae

 and

 \end{Th}